OHSU Multiple Sclerosis Center

 But there is much good news in the fight against neurological diseases, including MS. Since the sequencing of the human genome in 2000, we have entered a new era of medical research — an era of extraordinary new knowledge and hope.

-For two decades OHSU’s MS Center of Oregon has been one of the nation’s premier locations for clinical care and research on MS — and the region’s best known resource for MS patients and their families.
+For two decades the OHSU Multiple Sclerosis Center has been one of the nation’s premier locations for clinical care and research on MS — and the region’s best known resource for MS patients and their families.